Warning About American Airlines Credit Card Offers/Promotions

-- No Rewards Program: You don’t earn miles and there is no bonus offer with it.
+- No Rewards Program: You don’t earn extra miles for using it and there is no bonus offer with it.

 This version is only for those who have absolutely terrible credit and are trying to rebuild credit history.
 Everyone else should try for a better tier.

 ...quite obvious!
 After you compare the American Airlines credit cards for yourself, you can see why the Platinum is the only way to go.
-Check out CreditCardForum's sponsored promotion for it, which is currently the best available:
+Here's the best offer currently available for it as of December 2013:

 With this 30,000 mile offer, you only have to make $1,000 in purchases in the first 3 months of cardmembership to get the bonus miles.
 Typically the spend requirements are much higher so this is a nice opportunity if you want it.